 - An organizational chart for this project that covers the personnel assigned, including identification of subcontractors. - The total number of project hours broken out by each individual assigned to the project.
-The hours devoted to the project must ensure that the Contractor's proposed methodology to produce each deliverable can be successfully implemented in a timely manner. - Identification of the individual assigned as day-to-day project manager and a description of that individual's prior project leadership experience including any recent, significant experience similar to the scope and complexity of this project. - Each team member's specific role on the project and the Research Tasks and Subtasks they will perform, Research Tasks and Subtasks they will be responsible for, and their specific related experience in projects similar to this project.
+The hours devoted to the project must ensure that the Contractor's proposed methodology to produce each deliverable can be successfully implemented in a timely manner. - Identification of the individual assigned as day-to-day project manager and a description of that individual's prior project leadership experience including any recent, significant experience similar to the scope and complexity of this project. - Each team member's specific role on the project and the tasks and subtasks they will perform and their specific related experience in projects similar to this project.